Nexosis/samples-rb/readme.md

 >Importing from AWS S3 is recommended for production datasets.
 You can use the imports capability of the API directly - or within this app just select "I have a file on AWS S3" on the landing page:
 ![](docs/s3upload.png)
 #### Modifying a Dataset
 Once you have a named dataset you can submit data again with the same name and either modify previously submitted data or add new.
-This is why we recommend using named datasets over sending data with a session request.
 With time series data the timestamp column will be used as the key for performing the upsert on your named dataset.
 ### Sessions
 <a name="Sessions"></a>
 Now that a dataset has been loaded you should see a new line on the */account* page such as that shown outlined in red below.